christian-schw/www.christian-schwanse.com/README.md

 <br />
 Reason: It's my first real, self-programmed website.
 I'm generally a fan of practicing the basics first before venturing into new, "interesting" things.
 <br />
-I also had the thought that I would clearly see the advantages and compromises of frameworks in the future.
+I also had the thought that I would clearly see the advantages and compromises of frameworks in the future.<br />
 <br />
 <br />